California City, California: Town

-Growth fell well short of his expectations and by the time Mendelsohn sold his shares in CCDC in 1969 to Great Western United Corporation, only 1,300 people had moved in; CCDC was described as having a 1,300-person salesforce at that time, with ads for "real estate salesmen" describing it as "A whole new successful way of selling California real estate!!!"

-The Federal Trade Commission also began inspecting the company in 1969, and Ralph Nader's 25-person California task force (part of "Nader's Raiders") published "Power and Land in California" in late 1971.
-The book accused various individuals and agencies of ineptitude and corruption, as well as focusing on California City, calling it a fraud and "a particularly stark study of government failure."
-By that time Mendelsohn had sold over $100 million in land.

-By the 1970s over 50,000 lots had been sold and the market dried up.
-The FTC filed a cease and desist against the company for misleading advertising, with a consent order coming in 1972 from FTC's Richard Lavine.
-Charges (which White effectively agreed with in 1971) included the real estate school was primarily geared towards selling land, not providing training; enrollees were required to bring in land prospects; the property was encumbered, not fee simple, advertised improvements (e.g. roads) did not exist; it failed to meet the Truth in Lending Act.
-In 1974 The New York Times described Great Western City Corporation as "the troubled land development subsidiary" of Great Western United.
-After taking CCDC to court, the Federal Trade Commission's Ken Donney reached a settlement in 1977, with over 14,000 landowners receiving partial refunds from a $4 million pool, the largest FTC settlement to date.
-CCDC was also required to invest $16 million in long-promised infrastructure developments at CCDC's three cities.
+By 1965, population growth was less than the developer's projection, and by 1969 only about 1,300 people lived in the city.
+The Federal Trade Commission began inspecting the development company in 1969, and Ralph Nader's 25-person California task force (part of "Nader's Raiders") published Power and Land in California in 1971.
+Part of the book focused on California City, calling it a fraud and "a particularly stark study of government failure."
+By the 1970s, over 50,000 lots had been sold and the market declined.
+The Federal Trade Commission filed a cease and desist against the home seller for misleading advertising about the city, and in 1977, over 14,000 landowners receiving partial refunds from a $4 million pool, the largest FTC settlement to date.
+The sales company was also required to invest $16 million in long-promised infrastructure in various cities.